devantech/AVasm/README.md

 `$ cd location/of/AVasm`
 `$ make`

 This should create the avasm binary in the build directory.
-Copy this binary to a location on your drive that is in your _$PATH_ or run loacally with `./avasm`.
+Copy this binary to a location on your drive that is in your _$PATH_ or run locally with `./avasm`.

 ### Useage
 To assemble a file run avasm as such: